subquery/documentation/docs/subquery_network/indexers/become-an-indexer.md

 curl https://raw.githubusercontent.com/subquery/indexer-services/kepler/docker-compose.yml -o docker-compose.yml
 ```

 This will overwrite the existing docker-compose.yml file.
-Always use the latest versions (use pre-release verisons at your own risk).
+Always use the latest versions (use pre-release versions at your own risk).

 | Service                                                                                             | Version Tag |
 | :-------------------------------------------------------------------------------------------------- | :---------- |